No. 17 Iowa's rally deals Huskers another heartbreaking loss

 But Iowa, with the Big Ten’s least productive offense, was able to turn to its defense and special teams to pull this one out.

-Iowa pulled to 21-16 early in the fourth when Joe Evans blocked William Przystup’s punt and Kyler Fisher grabbed it and ran it 14 yards for a touchdown.
+Iowa pulled to 21-16 early in the fourth when Henry Marchese blocked William Przystup’s punt and Kyler Fisher grabbed it and ran it 14 yards for a touchdown.

 On Nebraska’s next series, Smothers fumbled and Iowa’s Logan Lee recovered at the Hawkeyes’ 46.
 The Huskers forced a three-and-out, but Tory Taylor’s punt pinned them at their 7.
 Smothers, under pressure, made a desperation throw from his end zone and was called for intentional grounding, resulting in a safety.